srobb1/RelocaTE/README.md

  Optional.
 Default value is 100.

-n is the length of the sequence flanking the found insertion site to be returned in an output fasta file and in the output gff file.
+n is the length of the sequence flanking the insertion site that will be returned in an output fasta file and in the output gff file.
 This sequence is taken from the reference genome.

 ####<a name="x">-r  | --reference_ins  [1|File] To identify reference and shared insertions (reference and reads)</a>